 - Chapter 17 contains specific provisions on measures to be taken in special circumstances.
 If an incident occurs or has occurred in an establishment causing adverse environmental effects, the operator is obliged to inform the competent authority thereof and provide the relevant information (causes, measures taken and other necessary information to reduce the consequences for the environment).
 In this respect the Law on Disasters and Serious Incidents (Wet rampen en zware ongevallen) should also be mentioned.
 It provides a special framework for information provision and public notification.

-- Chapter 19, article 2 requires authorities to inform involved persons of health and environmental hazards
+- Chapter 19, article 2 requires authorities to inform involved persons of health and environmental hazards.

 (b) Concerning transparency and effective public accessibility, article 3 of the Archive Act 1995 obliges government bodies to keep all documents held by them in a good order and accessible to the public.
 All government bodies are also obliged to appoint officials that provide general information and support to the public seeking access to information.
-These civil servants can be found in the State Almanac (de Staatsalmanak).
+These civil servants can be found in the State Almanac (Dutch: Staatsalmanak).

 (c) Essential environmental information is stored in electronic databases that are easily accessible to the public: